MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-key-vault.md

 ## FAQ
 <!-- BEGINSECTION class="md-qanda" -->

-### I'm getting a forbidden error on pipelines, at the point while getting credentials from Azure keyvault.
+### I get a `forbidden` error on pipelines at the point of getting credentials from Azure Key Vault

-This occurs if the required permissions are missing in the Azure Key Vault.
-In such cases, [Add an access policy with the right permissions](/azure/key-vault/general/assign-access-policy-portal)
+This occurs if the required permissions are missing in the Azure key vault.
+To resolve the issue, [add an access policy with the correct permissions](/azure/key-vault/general/assign-access-policy-portal).

 [!INCLUDE [qa-agents](../../includes/qa-agents.md)]